meldridge/meldridge.github.io/posts/_posts/2018-10-03-Facebook-and-the-trade-off-of-centralised-authentication.md

 Still, I'd argue that for Google accounts in particular, this trade-off is worth it.
 Google [supports](https://landing.google.com/advancedprotection/) the most secure multi-factor authentication methods, and generally tends to do a good job with account security.
 Besides, if an attacker has access to your Google account, and you use Gmail, they can already access password reset emails.

-Just don't forget: when you use a centralised authentication provider, you're trusting the provider with access to everything you link it to.
-For some threat models, this is the wrong trade-off to make.
+Just don't forget: when you use any centralised authentication provider, you're placing a lot of trust in that provider.
+They, and anyone who compromises their systems, will have access to any other service you link via single sign-on.

+For *most* users and *most* services, this is worth the risk.
+For some, this is the wrong trade-off.